 Are you trying to do too much?

-Less is more, doing less and better will really make the difference.
-This is not a new way of thinking and applies to many many areas of the business but it is all too easy to get wowed with the latest digital toys on offer but do you need them?
+Less is more!
+Doing less and better will really make the difference.
+This is not a new way of thinking and applies to many many areas of the business but it’s all too easy to get wowed with the latest digital toys on offer but do you need them?
 Do you know the true benefits will they bring and will the organisation adopt them?
 It is better to evaluate your business challenges and then select the right tools based on this, you have to see how this sits into your business landscape as the wider organisation should be on board.
 Tinkering around the edges of technology will in most instances annoy your members.

 Experimentation and pilots are a great way of working to see and test real benefits, working iteratively is key.
 While your ultimate plan may take years, ensure that you have shorter projects and work cycles that can be measured and you can see outcomes along the path.
 It is vital.